PE and Sports Vision Statement

 We recognise that children in Cornwall are more likely to take part in water based sports and leisure activities.
-We work hard to offer the opportunity for children to take part in sailing and alternative water sports activities with partner organisations like Helford River Children’s Sailing Trust (HRCST) and Sithians Lake Water Sports Centre.
+We work hard to offer the opportunity for children to take part in sailing and alternative water sports activities with partner organisations like The Children’s Sailing Trustand Sithians Lake Water Sports Centre.

 All children over the age of 8 will have the opportunity to take part in a sailing based after school club or water based activity at school camp which can be accessed on either an annual or biannual basis.
-In the case of HRCST, returning children will be offered the opportunity to progress through the RYA sailing stage system.
+In the case of the Children's Sailing Trust, returning children will be offered the opportunity to progress through the RYA sailing stage system.

 This part of the offer will also cater for those children in KS2 who may still be developing their water confidence in the pool.
 We are able to do this because of the enhanced provision these organisations provide with safety boats, buoyancy aids etc.